pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/nolass/README.md

 **Pokemaniac 2:**
 - TB

-[Optional Save if HP < 18 and you did not fight the Gentleman]
+[Optional Save if 1-17 and you did not fight the Gentleman]

 **Oddish Girl:**
 - If you fought the Gentleman, Thrash.
 The ranges are guaranteed
-- 18-22 HP: TB, then Thrash
+- 18-22 TB, then Thrash
 - Otherwise, just Thrash
-	- If you get paralyzed use a heal on it, if you get put to sleep heal if HP < 6
+	- If you get paralyzed use a heal on it
+	- If you get put to sleep Potion at 1-5

 After the fight:
 - Use one Repel [here](https://gunnermaniac.com/pokeworld?map=232#25/19)